-Any dissenting party shall have the right to request time to present its position to the F&A Committee if such dissenting party chooses to do so.
+Any dissenting party shall have the right to request time to present its position to TAC if such dissenting party chooses to do so.

-E-mail Voting: An e-mail vote is permitted provided a Notification is distributed to the CWG distribution list.
+E-mail Voting: An e-mail vote is permitted provided a Notification is distributed to the CFSG distribution list.
 A Notification must include a detailed description of the issue or proposition on which the vote will occur.
-A request for an e-mail vote shall be initiated only by the CWG Chair or Vice Chair.
-A quorum of CWG members must participate in the e-mail vote.
+A request for an e-mail vote shall be initiated only by the CFSG Chair or Vice Chair.
+A quorum of CFSG members must participate in the e-mail vote.

 Participation requires casting a vote or abstaining.
-Votes shall be submitted to ERCOT for tallying by the close of two (2) Business Days after ERCOT staff circulates the Notification of the vote.
+Votes shall be submitted for tallying by the close of two (2) Business Days after the Notification of the vote is circulated.
 Votes are tallied in the same manner as a regular meeting.
-The final tally shall be distributed to the CWG distribution list and posted on the ERCOT MIS Public Area.
+The final tally shall be distributed to the CFSG distribution list and posted on the ERCOT website.

 Conduct of Meetings

-The CWG Chair, or Vice-Chair in the Chair’s absence, shall preside at all meetings and is responsible for preparation of agendas.
-In the absence of the CWG Chair or Vice-Chair, another CWG member shall preside at the meeting.
-The CWG members shall be guided by Robert’s Rules of Order in the conduct of CWG meetings.
-ERCOT staff shall be responsible for recording minutes of CWG meetings and distributing and posting on the ERCOT MIS Public Area the minutes and other communications to all CWG members and any other parties who express an interest in receiving such information.
-ERCOT staff shall endeavor to distribute and post the draft minutes of each meeting with materials being distributed for the next meeting.
-Generally, at the beginning of a CWG meeting, the minutes of the prior meeting shall be reviewed and approved by CWG.
+The CFSG Chair, or Vice-Chair in the Chair’s absence, shall preside at all meetings and is responsible for preparation of agendas.
+In the absence of the CFSG Chair or Vice-Chair, another CFSG member shall preside at the meeting.
+The CFSG members shall be guided by Robert’s Rules of Order in the conduct of CFSG meetings.
+Meeting minutes for CFSG meetings will be distributed and posted on the ERCOT website.
+Generally, at the beginning of a CFSG meeting, the minutes of the prior meeting shall be reviewed and approved by CFSG.

-CWG members and Alternate Representatives must meet the qualifications as identified on the attached Qualifications Guidelines for Credit Work Group Membership.
-The F&A Committee shall review the requirements for membership in the CWG annually.
+CFSG members and Alternate Representatives must meet the qualifications as identified in VI.
+Qualifications Guidelines for Credit Finance Sub Group Membership.
+TAC shall review the requirements for membership in the CFSG annually.

-This Charter shall be reviewed and ratified at least annually by the F&A Committee.
+This Charter shall be reviewed and approved at least annually by TAC.
+Changes to the charter shall be reviewed and approved by TAC.

-Additional Questions on the ERCOT Credit Work Group

-For additional questions on ERCOT’s Credit Work Group and creditworthiness requirements, please contact ERCOT Credit at ERCOTcredit@ercot.com.

-Qualification Guidelines for Credit Work Group Membership
+VI.
+Qualification Guidelines for Credit Finance Sub Group Membership

-Other than a CWG member appointed by a Consumer Board member, each CWG member must be an employee of a Member of ERCOT (as defined in the ERCOT By-laws) in good standing.
-All CWG members and Alternate Representatives representing a Member must be actively engaged in or responsible for the credit activities of such Member.
+Other than a CFSG member appointed by a Consumer Board member, each CFSG member must be an employee of a Member of ERCOT (as defined in the ERCOT By-laws) in good standing.
+All CFSG members and Alternate Representatives representing a Member must be actively engaged in or responsible for the credit activities of such Member.

-All CWG members and Alternate Representatives must have experience in at least one or more of the following fields:
+All CFSG members and Alternate Representatives must have experience in at least one or more of the following fields:

 Risk management (preferably credit risk management)